I was asked to make a presentation the Utah

 theory and electronic lab student workbooks.
 The real theme addressed being an excellent mentor!

-created and use with the students.
-Feel free to use them as needed:
+created and use with students just starting in Amateur Radio.
+Feel free to use them as needed

 Based on the amount of Q & A and general